 That’s why people who promote courses and software often make more money from affiliate marketing than those who promote physical goods.

 This is where you need to make a decision, do I promote the products that pay me more? of course, you can as long as it fits into your niche.

 Signing up with one of such affiliates saves you the headache of signing up or applying to each of the products one by one.

 These types of affiliate programs are called affiliate marketplace, this is because they have a lot of products within all kinds of niches signed up for them.

-Choose affiliate links that offer both CPC and CPA:
+5 Choose affiliate links that offer both CPC and CPA:

 What to consider before you sign up for an affiliate offer

-Do they have a have threshold of payout such as requiring that you make up to 500 dollars or 1000 dollars before you are paid?
+Do they have a high threshold of payout such as requiring that you make up to 500 dollars or 1000 dollars before you are paid?
 T

-For example, a text link may be great for some promotions perhaps through your Newsletter but the visual banners may be good for online social media channels or Blog posts.
+For example, a text link may be great for some promotions perhaps through your newsletter but the visual banners may be good for online social media channels or Blog posts.

 These are important parameters because it’s not enough to make money from the affiliate marketing efforts, getting the cash in your pocket is important too.

-Are they popular? are people recommending that you join them? this is often an indication that people are being paid, beware of affiliate programs that people are not promoting.
+Are people recommending that you join them? this is often an indication that people are being paid, beware of affiliate programs that people are not promoting.

-How to attach affiliate Links to your Blog posts.
+How to attach affiliate links to your blog posts.

-People often ask, how do I attach affiliate links to my Blog posts.
+People often ask, how do I attach affiliate links to my Blog posts?